chk1/geo-uri-select/README.md

 Map providers currently include:
 - OpenStreetMap
+- Google Maps
 - Bing Maps
 - Bing Maps Windows 10 App
-- Google Maps
 - Yandex

 ![Screenshot showing the user interface](screenshot.png)

 ## Installation

-Copy `geo-url-select.exe` to `C:\\Program Files\\GeoUrlSelect\\geo-url-select.exe`.
+Copy `geo-url-select.exe` to `C:\Program Files\GeoUrlSelect\geo-url-select.exe`.

-Then run `register_url_handler.exe` to create the necessary registry keys, so that you can select the program from the Windows 10 Default Programs settings dialogue.
+Then run `register_url_handler.reg` to create the necessary registry keys, so that you can select the program from the Windows 10 Default Programs settings dialogue.

-If you want to place the .exe in another location, update the path in the .reg file (or directly in your registry) accordingly.
+If you want to place the .exe in another location, update the path in the .reg file accordingly (or directly in the registry).

 ## Building

+You can build the project by running the following command:

 ```
 cargo build --release